-After you download and install 4DDiG on your computer and connect the device, select the SSD not detected windows 10 and click Start to proceed.
+After you download and install 4DDiG on your computer and connect the SSD, select the SSD not detected windows 10 and click Start to proceed.

-4DDiG will scan to check the lost data.
-There is a progress bar that you can pause or stop the scanning at any time.
+4DDiG will scan for the lost data and display a progress bar that you can pause or stop the scanning at any time.
 You will see the lost files shown in the picture below.

 Choose target files and click on Recover to save them to a location.

-Part 4: How to Avoid SSD Not Recognized in the Future?
+Part 4: How to Avoid SSD Not Showing up in the Future?

 The issue that SSD card is not working or showing happend every now and then and it's good for us to be aware of tips on how to avoid SSD is not detected in the future.

 - Be mindful to avoid extreme temperatures.
 Place your PC with SSD-lest where it should not face extreme heat or cold.

 - Power outages are the silent killers of hardware.
 Plug your PC into a more reliable power source.